AndyTereshko/NavigationTrainingProject/README.md

 # NavigationTrainingProject

-Training project to get hands on Navigation Architecture Component.
+Training project to get hands on Navigation Architecture Component and Paging Library.

 More on https://developer.android.com/topic/libraries/architecture/navigation/